yujiosaka/CronyxClient.py/docs/CONTRIBUTING.md

 1. Make sure to set up your local environment according to the instructions in README.md.

 2. Follow Python's PEP 8 style guide.
-Additionally, we use [Black](https://github.com/psf/black) for code formatting, [isort](https://pycqa.github.io/isort/) for import sorting, and [flake8](https://flake8.pycqa.org/en/latest/) for code linting.
-Ensure your code complies with all these tools.
-They are set up to run automatically on commit via pre-commit hooks.
+Additionally, we use [Ruff](https://github.com/astral-sh/ruff) for code formatting, import sorting and code linting.
+Ensure your code complies with it.
+It is set up to run automatically on commit via pre-commit hooks.

 3. Type annotations should be added wherever possible.
 We use Python's built-in `typing` module for this purpose.